atuttle/blog/blog/2023/my-theory-of-technical-debt.md

 ## How to write good software

+It's not _dark science_ or _rocket surgery_ to write decent software.
+You can get lucky and slap something together that works on the first try and never has problems, but you can't count on that luck to last your entire career.
+The good news is that there's a consistent and predictable way to write good software.

 1. Decide what feature needs to be written.
 If complexity necessitates, write a specification.
 2. Write tests that will validate when you've reached the goal.
 When the tests pass, stop working.
 If your tests are passing and you know there's more features to add or more edge cases to handle, then you need to add more failing tests first.
 3. Write the code that makes the tests pass, ignoring best practices.
 4. Refactor the code to follow all of those best practices you ignored in the last step.
 Fortunately you have the tests to give you confidence that you haven't broken anything!
    1. Remove duplication
    1. Employ [SOLID principles](https://en.wikipedia.org/wiki/SOLID)
    1. Make it readable for the developer who has to debug it in 10 years and doesn't know what you're thinking today.
-It might be you.[^1]
+It might be you.
+Or it might not be.[^1]
    1. etc...
 5. Submit for code review, and incorporate feedback as appropriate.